dilshod1d/Python_samples/API/README.txt

 --------------------------------------------------------------------------

 WHAT IS MONITORPLUS.PY?

-It is a Python interfave to the  Sarus Monitor+  financial martket data API.
+It is a Python interface to the  Sarus Monitor+  financial market data API.
 It is designed to enable easy access to market data using Python with the Monitor+ API.